lexNwimue/mono-assessment/README.md

 ## High-Level Solution

 We use a **two-tiered architecture** to handle both real-time and historical needs.
-This two data can be created concurrently (dual write):
+These two data can be created concurrently (dual write):

 1. **Real-Time Tier (Redis)**
-   - Aggregate transactions in 1-minute buckets using Redis
+   - Aggregate transactions in, say, 1-minute buckets using Redis
    - Keys expire after 15 minutes
    - Allows fast calculation of success rate over sliding window